:claw honing

 generate C wrappers (tiny and portable C libraries that reexport some native

-aspect of foreign code that can’t be directly used via :cffi
+aspect of foreign code that can’t be directly used via :cffi, e.g. passing

 structs by value to functions), but apply it to C++.
 E.g. class constructor will